-Mental health care and staffing as it relates to trauma.
+- Mental health care and staffing as it relates to trauma. - Culturally specific and general advocacy training.

 Service providers reported that there are often intersections of needs for those who are fleeing domestic violence.
 Most often this is an ongoing need for mental health services.
 Again, mental health services can assist victims while they are getting into more stable environments.
 A lack of staff was also identified as a major gap in the service delivery system.
 Less bodies make it difficult to accommodate training needs, data collection, collaboration, and facilitate client centered groups and activities.